Thrace: Classical period

-Medieval history
+Byzantine and Bulgarian empires

 By the mid-5th century, as the Western Roman Empire began to crumble, Thracia fell from the authority of Rome and into the hands of Germanic tribal rulers.
 With the fall of the Western Roman Empire, Thracia turned into a battleground territory for the better part of the next 1,000 years.
-The surviving eastern portion of the Roman Empire in the Balkans, later known as the Byzantine Empire, retained control over Thrace until the 7th century when the northern half of the entire region was incorporated into the First Bulgarian Empire and the remainder was reorganized in the Thracian theme.
+The surviving eastern portion of the Roman Empire, later known as the Byzantine Empire, with Constantinople as its capital, retained control over Thrace until the 7th century when the northern half of the entire region was incorporated into the First Bulgarian Empire and the remainder was reorganized in the Thracian and Macedonian themes.
 The Empire regained the lost regions in the late 10th century until the Bulgarians regained control of the northern half at the end of the 12th century.
 Throughout the 13th century and the first half of the 14th century, the region was changing in the hands of the Bulgarian and the Byzantine Empire (excluding Constantinople).
 In 1265, the area suffered a Mongol raid from the Golden Horde, led by Nogai Khan, and between 1305 and 1307 the area was raided by the Catalan company.

-Ottoman period
+Ottoman empire

-Flag of rebels of Thrace during the Greek War of Independence.
+In 1352, the Ottoman Turks conducted their first incursion into the region and in 1354 conquered Gallipoli.
+They moved their capital to Edirne up until conquering the whole region with the fall of Constantinople in 1453, which then became the capital of the Ottoman empire.

-In 1352, the Ottoman Turks conducted their first incursion into the region subduing it completely within a matter of two decades and ruled it for five centuries in general peace.
-In 1821, several parts of Thrace, such as Lavara, Maroneia, Sozopolis, Aenos, Callipolis, and Samothraki rebelled during the Greek War of Independence.
+Flag of Greek rebels in Thrace during the Greek War of Independence.

-Modern history
+Several parts of Thrace, such as Lavara, Maroneia, Sozopolis, Aenos, Callipolis, and Samothraki rebelled during the Greek War of Independence.

-Proposal to cede East Thrace to Greece during World War I. This photocopy came from a larger color map.
+Proposal to cede East Thrace to Greece during World War I. This photocopy came from a larger colour map.